hpcleuven/VscDocumentation/source/software/r_devtools.rst

 .. note::

   When consulting the devtools documentation, make sure that it is the correct version!
-  It should match the module's devtools version.
+  It should match the devtools version included in the R module.
 To check which devtools version is installed:

   .. code-block:: r